ultravideo/uvgVenctester/README.md

   - Default: `None` , i.e., guessed from the file extension
   - `table.TableFormat.PDF` and `table.TableFormat.HTML` currently supported
 - `parallel_calculations` will be passed to the `compute_metrics` and not used in any way for the csv generation
+- pdf generation requires `wkhtmltopdf` and setting the Cfg().wkhtmltopdf varialble to point to the executable

 ## Customization